dubeboy/Merchant/README.md

 builder.logger(.basic)
 ```

-RetroSwift uses Alamofire under the hood, so `RetroSwift.Builder` gives you the option to pass in a customized Alamofire `Session`.
+Merchant uses Alamofire under the hood, so `Merchant.Builder` gives you the option to pass in a customized Alamofire `Session`.

-For example you can setup how RetroSwift handles your TLS security like so:
+For example you can setup how Merchant handles your TLS security like so:

 ```swift
 let manager = ServerTrustManager(evaluators: [url: PinnedCertificatesTrustEvaluator()])